 TRVPB Offers Acamprosate Treatment to Help You Recover

-The Recovery Village Palm Beach provides a personalized treatment approach to drug and alcohol addiction.
+The Recovery Village Palm Beach at Baptist Health provides a personalized treatment approach to drug and alcohol addiction.
 Treatment is evidence-based and individualized to provide the best chance for sustained recovery.
 The use of Campral (acamprosate) in alcohol dependence treatment is part of a multidisciplinary treatment approach that includes psychiatric, psychosocial and behavioral services to help each patient achieve their best path to recovery.